bpiwowar/papercite/readme.txt

 == Description ==

+**To report bugs or request features, please go to https://github.com/bpiwowar/papercite**

 papercite format bibtex entries as HTML so they can be inserted in WordPress pages and posts.
 The input data is a bibtex file (either local or remote) and entries can be formatted by default using various